reidmorrison/semantic_logger/README.md

 * The application or class name is automatically included for every log entry under a specific logging instance
 * Includes the duration of blocks of code
-* any Hash containing context specific information such as user_id or location information
+* Any hash containing context specific information such as user_id or location information

 Beyond Tagged Logging

-* Supply entire hash of custom data to be added to the payload of every log entry within a block of code, including libraries and existing Gems
+* Supply entire hash of custom data to be added to the payload of every log entry within a block of code, including libraries and existing gems

 NOSQL Destinations